How Many Ounces In Tablespoon Butter

 The Weight of Butter

 The key to accurately converting tablespoons of butter to ounces lies in understanding the weight of butter.
 Since butter is a solid fat, we typically use weight ounces rather than fluid ounces.
-The density of butter is approximately 0.911 grams per milliliter (g/mL).
-This means that butter is slightly less dense than water (which has a density of 1 g/mL).
+The density of butter is approximately 0.On the flip side, 911 grams per milliliter (g/mL).
+Simply put, butter is slightly less dense than water (which has a density of 1 g/mL).

-Given this density, one tablespoon of butter (approximately 14.7868 ml) weighs about 13.47 grams.
+Given this density, one tablespoon of butter (approximately 14.Also, 7868 ml) weighs about 13.
+So 47 grams.
 To convert this to ounces, we use the conversion factor of 28.3495 grams per ounce.
-Therefore, one tablespoon of butter weighs approximately 0.475 ounces.
+Because of this, one tablespoon of butter weighs approximately 0.475 ounces.

 Common Conversions